 When determining to close the studio due to weather, we rely on the conditions around 2:00pm and what the weather report is for the remaining evening.
-We also take into account that the majority of our teachers travel quite a distance and we try to predict the weather for their travel at the end of the evening.
+We also take into account that many of our teachers travel quite a distance and we try to predict the weather for their travel at the end of the evening.
 We do our very best to make the right decision for everyone.
-If the studio is going to be closed, a message is posted on the studio answering machine NO LATER THAN 3:00pm.

 CDC Annual Student Recital

-- Music and Choreography will be chosen by the teachers and will be age appropriate.
+- Music & choreography will be chosen by the teachers and will be age appropriate.

 Scholarships & Awards

-- 3,5,10 Year Awards: A trophy will be given to students who have danced at CDC for 3, 5 or 10 years.
+- A trophy will be given to students who have danced at CDC for 3, 5 , 10 or 15 years.

-- Commitment: A student’s attendance, approach, understanding and willingness to learn the essence of the class.
+- Commitment: approach, understanding and willingness to learn the essence of class material

-- Effort: The work ethic the student brings into the classroom
+- Effort: the work ethic a student brings into the classroom and their class attendance